Search the Library

 Which version, Online or Desktop?

-- EndNote is available as an online version (also known as EndNote Basic and sometimes EndNote Web) and a desktop version.
-To see which version best meets your needs, go to the Thomson Reuters web site to view an in-depth comparison of the two versions (PDF file).
+- To see which version best meets your needs, go to the Clarivate web site to view an in-depth comparison of the different versions.
 Your Academic Liaison Librarian can advise you on which version might best suit you as well.
+Clarivate also offer a comparison of EndNote 20 with the previous X9 and X8 versions of EndNote, so you can see if it is worth upgrading any existing installation of the desktop version of EndNote.

-- Both versions are free to use for all our staff and students.
+- Both Online and desktop versions are free to use for all our staff and students.

 - If you use both versions, you can use the sync process to synchronize your libraries.